For Lionel Messi, it all comes down to this

 “I would have liked to enjoy more of the games with the national team.”

-Some of that sentiment is down to the “s**t” he says the team suffered after the shock defeat to Saudi Arabia.
+Some of that sentiment is down to the “s***” he says the team suffered after the shock defeat to Saudi Arabia.
 Some of it is down to everything that came before, and the circus around a significant number of those 171 international appearances.
 There were the three lost finals between 2014 and 2016, with Messi admitting to friends he has woken up in the middle of the night thinking of the Maracana eight years ago, when Argentina lost to Germany in the World Cup final.
 There was all the pressure, even some bad feeling.

 “They have hit him so many times,” Cristian Romero says, “and yet he always gets back up again.”